ApolloAuto/apollo/docs/howto/how_to_build_and_debug_using_vscode.md

 # How to Build and Debug using VSCode

+Thank you @davidhopper2003 for the chinese version of this document.

 Visual Studio Code (hereafter referred to as VSCode) is Microsoft's first lightweight code editor for Linux.
 Find below a few configuration files that allow the use of VSCode to compile and debug the Apollo project.
 I will elaborate on it below, hoping to bring some help to the developers.

 ## Compile the Apollo project using VSCode